vytautasmatukynas/Order-Managment-Web-App/README.md

 # Order-Managment-Web-App
 This app is under construction.
 Styling is basic because i am learning back-end with Flask.
-I didn;t use any Blueprints or Flask project structure, so it's a bit messy.
+I didn't use any Blueprints or Flask project structure for this small app, so it's a bit messy.

 You can find desktop app here: https://github.com/vytautasmatukynas/Order-Managment-Desktop-App-Demo